 Insights

-Production of Evidence in the State of New York, USA
+Production of Evidence in the State of New York, US

-In almost every legal proceeding, it is mandatory that the parties adhere to important rules regarding evidentiary standards.
-This principle applies to both Australian and United States jurisdictions.
-In this article, we discuss the types of evidence and rules relevant to civil proceedings in the State of New York, USA.
+In almost every legal proceeding, it is mandatory that the parties comply with important rules of evidence.
+This applies in both Australian and United States jurisdictions.
+In this article, we discuss the types of evidence and rules relevant to civil proceedings in the State of New York in the US.

 The discovery of documents is an important part of the litigation process through to trial.
 Each party has a positive duty to preserve all relevant documents and should do so as soon as litigation is contemplated or expected.
 Discovery involves each party identifying documents relevant to the proceeding which are within their possession, custody or control.
-As such, discovery can often be very broad and a time-consuming process particularly, as the relevance of certain evidence may not clear at the commencement of a proceeding.
-Each party has obligations for continuing disclosure throughout the litigation proceeding.
+As such, discovery can often be very broad and a time-consuming process particularly as the relevance of certain evidence may not be clear at the commencement of a proceeding.
+Each party has obligations for continuing disclosure throughout the litigation.

-Similarly, to the rules in Australian Courts, written requests by the parties can be made for the disclosure of documents and, if any party objects to disclosure whether that is due to the scope of disclosure, relevance or claims for privilege etc, upon motion the Court can make a determination.
+Similarly to the rules in Australian Courts, written requests by the parties can be made for the disclosure of documents and, if any party objects to disclosure (whether that is due to the scope of disclosure, relevance or claims for privilege etc), on a party’s application the Court can make a determination.

 Privileged Evidence